-Using the ionic bilayer model it is possible to rationalise both potential and temperature dependencies presented in Fig.~\ref{fig:FIG1}.
 The position of the $C(U)$ peak is defined by the maximal rate of co-ion accumulation in the second layer (maximal $\nabla\lambda$).
 This rate can be deduced from the slope in Fig.~\ref{fig:FIG3}(d).
-As the slope reduces with increasing the temperature, the capacitance also decreases.
-The reduction of the slope means that the smearing of the EDL suppresses the overscreening.
-In the ionic bilayer model the overscreening value is expressed as $\lambda/\sigma + 1$, thus, is inseparable from the charge excess ($\lambda$).
+As the slope reduces with increasing the temperature, the peak capacitance also decreases.
+The reduction of the slope means that the smearing of the EDL suppresses both overscreening and excess charge stored in the multilayer structure.

-The maximal charge excess ($\theta_2$) can be estimated from the maxima in Fig.~\ref{fig:FIG3}(d).
-The position of the maxima shifts towards higher potentials and its height decreases with increasing the temperature.
+The maximal charge excess in the second layer ($\theta_2$) is determined by the packing on ions.
+The position of the maxima in Fig.~\ref{fig:FIG3}(d) shifts towards higher potentials and its height decreases with increasing the temperature.
 Also, from Fig.~\ref{fig:FIG2}(a)--(b) it follows that, in accordance with Eq.~\ref{eq:Udrop}, at higher temperatures $\theta_2$ is reached at higher surface charges.
 In~other words, due to the smearing of the whole EDL the stagnation is delayed.
 At this specific point $\nabla\lambda = 0$ and the capacitance is simply $C = {\varepsilon_\infty \varepsilon_0}/{l}$.
 As can be seen in Fig.~\ref{fig:FIG1}, it is almost temperature independent.
-Therefore, the positive $\d{C}/\d{T}$ gradient appears on the potential scale due to the delay in stagnation.

-The presented results are in remarkable agreement with the recent experimental data from Refs.~\onlinecite{Costa2014vks,Costa2015vkn}, where the negative $\d{C}/\d{T}$ gradient was observed at the capacitance peak potential.
+The presented results are in remarkable agreement with the recent experimental data from Refs.~\citenum{Costa2014vks,Costa2015vkn}, where the negative $\d{C}/\d{T}$ gradient was observed at the capacitance peak potential.
 To verify, whether the proposed explanations are valid, we call upon more detailed experimental studies of capacitance vs temperature dependence.
-We would like to turn attention to the interfaces showing the so-called ``camel''-shape $C(U)$ dependency.\cite{Wallauer2013uvg,Costa2015tae,Oll2017wes} For such interfaces, it is possible to determine the $\d{C}/\d{T}$ gradient at the PZC as well as at the capacitance peak potential.
-Modern spectroscopy and microscopy methods could be used to confirm or refute the stagnation phenomena.\cite{Romann2014uqi,Atkin2014tjb,Mezger2015tdg,Oll2016tjn} Also, the potential of maximum entropy could be determined from laser-induced heating.\cite{Sebastian2015uzi}
+We would like to turn attention to the interfaces showing the so-called ``camel''-shape $C(U)$ dependency \cite{Wallauer2013uvg,Costa2015tae,Oll2017wes}.
+For such interfaces, it is possible to determine the $\d{C}/\d{T}$ gradient at the PZC as well as at the capacitance peak potential.
+Modern spectroscopy and microscopy methods could be used to confirm or refute the stagnation phenomena \cite{Romann2014uqi,Atkin2014tjb,Mezger2015tdg,Oll2016tjn}.
+Also, the potential of maximum entropy could be determined from laser-induced heating \cite{Sebastian2015uzi}.